 How Will You Divide Your Property, Real Estate, Investments, & Debts?

-to a settlement, or you go to trial and have the court divide them for you, the process is the same:
+In a divorce in Oregon, whether you divide your assets and debts according to a settlement, or you go to trial and have the court divide them for you, the process is the same:

 - Characterization of each asset and debt (as “marital” or “separate”);

 - Valuation of assets (determining how much each item of property is worth); and

 - Division of assets and debts (dividing the pool of property and debts between you and your spouse).

 Because of the importance of property division and the fact that the property division cannot be changed after the divorce without proof of one party’s failure to disclose assets, it is vital to understand the relevant Oregon divorce laws.